Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision

-\textbf{Contributions.} In short, we make the following contributions in this work: (i) we are among the first to address the problem of open-world activity interpretation in egocentric videos with \textit{zero human supervision} i.e., we do not require target domain data or associated training annotations, (ii) we formulate a novel hybrid model that integrates commonsense knowledge and symbolic reasoning with the representation learning capabilities of deep neural networks to help overcome the increasing dependency on annotated training data, (iii) we show that the use of compositional concept representations using Pattern Theory can help learn semantic correspondences across domains and tasks, and (iv) show that the proposed approach can extend beyond egocentric videos to learn novel concepts grounded in commonsense knowledge and data-driven feature correspondence.
+\textbf{Contributions.} We make the following contributions in this work: (i) we are among the first to address the problem of open-world activity interpretation in egocentric videos with \textit{zero human supervision} i.e., we do not require target domain data or associated training annotations, (ii) we formulate a novel approach that integrates commonsense knowledge and symbolic reasoning with the representation learning capabilities of deep neural networks to overcome the dependence on annotated training data, (iii) we show that using compositional concept representations with Pattern Theory can learn semantic correspondences across domains and tasks, and (iv) we show that the proposed approach can extend beyond egocentric videos to learn novel concepts grounded in commonsense knowledge.